ACCA, Melbourne, from 29 July – 25 September 2016

 “Its rise is reflected in a growing number of international museum exhibitions, publications and symposia related to the medium, and the growing numbers of painting students in art schools.
 This exhibition will examine the ways artists continue to reinvent painting, and how they respond to new perceptual conditions brought about by the advent of the digital and virtual realms.”

-A full list of artists will be announced in coming weeks, but the exhibition will include works by Abdul Abdullah, Ry David Bradley, Angela Brennan, Vivienne Binns, Stephen Bram, Mitch Cairns, Matthys Gerber, Diena Georgetti, Helen Johnson, David Jolly, Lisa Radford, Sam Songailo, Karl Wiebke, Nyapanyapa Yunupingu, to name only a few.
+Solo presentations will include works by Abdul Abdullah, Ry David Bradley, Angela Brennan, Vivienne Binns, Stephen Bram, Mitch Cairns, Matthys Gerber, Diena Georgetti, Helen Johnson, David Jolly, Lisa Radford, Teresa Baker, Karl Wiebke and Nyapanyapa Yunupingu.

 Painting.
 More Painting.
 Curated by Max Delany, Annika Kristensen and Hannah Mathews